The-Construction-Engineer/PDF2IMAGE/README.md

   * Copy bin path and add it in system environment
     * Windows→ sys environment→ environment variables→sys.Variables→Select Path→edit_environment_variable→new→paste the bin path

+### RESULT
+* The Pdf file and output images are attached for case study